Camberwell Sports Ground

 The Camberwell Sports Ground (CSG), sometimes stylised as the Camberwell Sportsground, is an Australian rules football and cricket venue in the Melbourne suburb of Camberwell.
+Since 2017, it has been known under naming rights as McQueen Financial Group Park (or simply McQueen Park).

-As of 2025, it is home to the Old Scotch Football Club in the Victorian Amateur Football Association (VAFA) and the Camberwell Magpies Cricket Club in the Victorian Premier Cricket competition.
+As of 2026, the CSG is home to the Old Scotch Football Club in the Victorian Amateur Football Association (VAFA) and the Camberwell Magpies Cricket Club in the Victorian Premier Cricket (VPC) competition.

+History

-The CSG was originally a vegetable garden known as "Brooks Paddock", and part of Camberwell Racecourse.
+The Camberwell Sports Ground was originally a vegetable garden known as "Brooks Paddock", and part of Camberwell Racecourse.
 The preparation of a new sports ground (originally dubbed "Bowen Park") on this site was finished in 1909 and the Camberwell Football Club first played at the new ground the in 1910.
 A grandstand for visitors' rooms (the "Tramways Grandstand") was built in 1920, with Camberwell joining the Victorian Football Association (VFA) in 1926.
 A much larger spectators' grandstand and pavilion was built in 1935, in time for the 1936 season.